cloudcover-cc/cc-taxii2-client/README.md

 # 264

 # Create a generator object that yields all indicators in the private root
-#   silo default collection, grouped in pages of 1000 (fefault) indicators,
+#   silo default collection, grouped in pages of 1000 (default) indicators,
 #   of type "indicator" that match the two indicator IDs given.
 Then combine
 #   all found indicator objects into a single list:
 generate_indicators = connection.get_cc_indicators_generator(